Welcome to today's edition of the Rush 24-7 podcast.

 But they've been following it for two years and they haven't made up their mind.

-I know that doesn't seem a big deal to you, at least not until you wake up one morning and look at the big mushroom cloud out hanging over Main Street.
+I know that doesn't seem a big deal to you, at least not until you wake up one morning and look at the big mushroom cloud outhanging over Main Street.

-I know it's not a big deal to they didn't talk about issues that aren't of concern that that are of concern to me.
+They didn't talk about issues that aren't of concern, that are of concern to me.

-And in election year, when Catholic voters are supposedly important to the Democratic Party, he's just said nuts to you, we're boom, full steam ahead.
+In an election year, when Catholic voters are supposedly important to the Democratic Party, he's just said, nuts to you.

-Uh you look at what he's done facing his election.
+You look at what he's done facing his election.

-He nicks the Keystone Pipeline.
+He nicks the Keystone pipeline.

 That is literally a no-brainer.